Chemaclass/chemaclass.com/content/readings/2021-01-22-one-up-on-wall-street.md

 +++
-title = "One up on wall street" description = "How To Use What You Already Know To Make Money In The Market" [taxonomies] tags = [ "financial", "investing" ]
+title = "One up on wall street" description = ""
+[taxonomies]
+tags = [ "financial", "investing" ]
 [extra]
-pages = "180"
-author = "Peter Lynch"
-static_thumbnail = "https://images-na.ssl-images-amazon.com/images/I/51RWLY76LAL._SX324_BO1,204,203,200_.jpg"
+subtitle = "How To Use What You Already Know To Make Money In The Market" pages = "180" author = "Peter Lynch" static_thumbnail = "https://images-na.ssl-images-amazon.com/images/I/51RWLY76LAL._SX324_BO1,204,203,200_.jpg"